duyfken/alternative-front-ends/README.md

    - [x] Self-Hostable | [Guide](https://docs.piped.video/docs/self-hosting/)
    - [x] Decentralised Options | [IPNS](https://github.com/digitalblossom/alternative-frontends/issues/25#issuecomment-1002261657) | [Onion](http://piped2bbch4xslbl2ckr6k62q56kon56ffowxaqzy42ai22a4sash3ad.onion)

+   ⓘ All but one instance is offline (at last check) and there hasn't been any active respository updates (other than translations or dependencies updates) in over 6 months

 - **Cloudtube**

    - Alternative Invidious front-end without Javascript.